vasilis-exo/magnolia-spa/README.md

 Point the dependency in package.json of the react library (frontend-helpers/packages/react-renderer/package.json) at *local* template annotations:
 `    "@magnolia/template-annotations": "../template-annotations"`

-`npm install ` and `npm run build` in the 'teamplate-annotations' directory, and then in the 'react-renderer' directory.
+`npm install ` and `npm run build` in the 'template-annotations' directory, and then in the 'react-renderer' directory.

 ## Point SPA project at the local library.

-Point the dependency in package.json of the react SPA project (spa/react-minimal/package.json) to the local react-renderer package:
+Point the dependency in package.json of the react SPA project (spa/react-minimal/package.json) to the locally installed react-renderer package:
- `   "@magnolia/react-renderer": "[YOUR FULL PATH]/frontend-helpers/react-renderer/",`
+ `   "@magnolia/react-renderer": "[YOUR FULL PATH]/frontend-helpers/packages/react-renderer/",`

 ## Notes